top of page

 Just like with other short-term rental DSCR loans, the bank or lender will be looking at your debt service coverage ratio to make sure that your Airbnb will earn more than its debt payment each month.

 When securing a DSCR loan to finance an Airbnb, VRBO, Homeaway, or similar property, it helps if you have some history as a host.
-Additionally, lenders can look at similar rental rates in the area your Airbnb is located, sometimes using a tool like airDNA.com.
+Additionally, lenders can look at similar rental rates in the area where your Airbnb is located, sometimes using a tool like airDNA.com.

 Do your research when applying for a DSCR loan for an Airbnb or other short-term rental.
 Many lenders require higher down payments or increased interest rates for properties that rent short-term contracts.